reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 </Sandpack>

 While this code works, it leaves the door open for "impossible" states.
 For example, if you forget to call `setIsSent` and `setIsSending` together, you may end up in a situation where both `isSending` and `isSent` are `true` at the same time.
-The more complex your component is, the harder it is to understand what happened.
+The more complex your Component is, the harder it is to understand what happened.

 **Since `isSending` and `isSent` should never be `true` at the same time, it is better to replace them with one `status` state variable that may take one of *three* valid states:** `'typing'` (initial), `'sending'`, and `'sent'`: